kaczla/list-lm/data/readme/model_links.md

 - [MegaBlocks](https://github.com/stanford-futuredata/megablocks) - MegaBlocks is a light-weight library for mixture-of-experts (MoE) training.
 - [mergekit](https://github.com/arcee-ai/mergekit) - mergekit is a toolkit for merging pre-trained language models. mergekit uses an out-of-core approach to perform unreasonably elaborate merges in resource-constrained situations.
 Merges can be run entirely on CPU or accelerated with as little as 8 GB of VRAM.
 - [metaseq](https://github.com/facebookresearch/metaseq) - A codebase for working with Open Pre-trained Transformers.
+- [MLC LLM](https://github.com/mlc-ai/mlc-llm) - MLC LLM is a machine learning compiler and high-performance deployment engine for large language models.
+The mission of this project is to enable everyone to develop, optimize, and deploy AI models natively on everyone's platforms.
 - [MMF](https://github.com/facebookresearch/mmf) - MMF is a modular framework for vision and language multimodal research
 - [ModuleFormer](https://github.com/IBM/ModuleFormer) - ModuleFormer is a MoE-based architecture that includes two different types of experts: stick-breaking attention heads and feedforward experts.
 We released a collection of ModuleFormer-based Language Models (MoLM) ranging in scale from 4 billion to 8 billion parameters.
 - [Mosaic composer](https://github.com/mosaicml/composer) - Composer is a PyTorch library that enables you to train neural networks faster, at lower cost, and to higher accuracy.
 Train neural networks up to 7x faster.